Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Veilbound Circle.md

 ## Overview
 ### Description
-> [[The Veilbound Circle]] is a secretive cabal of scholars, warlocks, and archivists who safeguard forbidden texts, Pre-Rising magical theories, and suppressed histories.
+> [[01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Veilbound Circle]] is a secretive cabal of scholars, warlocks, and archivists who safeguard forbidden texts, Pre-Rising magical theories, and suppressed histories.
 Operating from concealed sanctums scattered across the [[Outcast Isles]] and [[The Deep Dark]], the Circle is committed to preserving arcane truth—even at the cost of defying modern dogma.
 Members engage in clandestine rituals and magical conservation, resisting suppression by institutions like the [[Arcane Wardens]] and [[Eternal Concord]].

 ### Oaths
 > "Let no veil obscure the truth eternal."